LCOGT/ptr_ui/README.md

 # Photon Ranch UI

-This is the frontend application used to interface with photon ranch observatories.
+This is the web interface used to access photon ranch observatories.

 ![Screenshot](public/img/README_screenshot.png)